Folium Systems

 The AI estate needs one operating record.

-Folium turns scattered AI tools into a visible system of sources, owners, runtimes, gates, health signals, and recovery paths.
+Folium turns scattered AI tools into a visible system of sources, owners, runtimes, review points, health signals, and recovery paths.

-1. 01 Inventory Find models, prompts, agents, RAG stores, dashboards, automations, providers, and exposed services.
+1. 01 Inventory Find models, prompts, agents, controlled-retrieval stores, dashboards, automations, providers, and exposed services.

-2. 02 Assign owners Name who owns workflow behavior, data access, support, cost, release approval, and incidents.
+2. 02 Assign owners Name who owns process behavior, data access, support, cost, release approval, and incidents.

 3. 03 Protect truth Define source-of-truth rules, retrieval boundaries, versioning, and stale-knowledge handling.

-4. 04 Gate changes Compare model, prompt, tool, and integration changes with evidence before promotion.
+4. 04 Check changes Compare model, prompt, tool, and integration changes with records before promotion.

 5. 05 Operate Monitor health, cost, drift, incidents, rollbacks, and improvement backlog.